King James’s School is proud to have forged links with Bebra in Germany, Privas in France, and Mongegba in Sierra Leone.

 There have been some adventures down the years and some lifelong friendships have been forged, between both pupils and staff.
 The early years saw English coach drivers thinking Bebra was in Belgium, or taking the party on several circuits of industrial Rotterdam.
 In later years one German group here enjoyed the company of a coach driver who spoke their language and provided valuable insights into English geography and culture - and who just happened to have been a former KJS pupil who was grateful for the chance to have taken part in the exchange himself.

-And where exchange students used to rely on pen and paper to stay in touch they now keep up friendships via Skype and Facebook.
+Much has changed in 45 years!
+Where exchange students used to rely on pen and paper to stay in touch they now keep up friendships via Skype, Facetime and email.
+Indeed, our host students often ‘meet new friends virtually’ before they meet face to face.

 Each year, King James’s students from Years 10 to 12 have the opportunity to take part in a French exchange with students from a school in Privas in France.
 All enjoy the experience of showing their Exchange partner the sights of North Yorkshire, as well as the return visit to a French family.